Yayori Matsui: Biography

 Matsui was born in Kyoto, Japan, to a family of Christian ministers.
 Her family moved to Tokyo where her parents founded the Yamate Christian Church and raised their six children.
 Unable to graduate from high school due to a severe case of tuberculosis, she was nonetheless admitted to the Department of British and American Studies at the Tokyo University of Foreign Studies.
 Matsui was introduced to the feminist movement while on a trip to the United States and Europe during her junior year in college.
 In their work Gender in Modern East Asia, Barbara Molony, Janet Theiss, and Hyaeweol Choi state that she experienced revulsion at the blatant racism she encountered there and surprise over the disparity in wealth and equality between these regions and Asia.
 In later years, well-into her fight for "Pan-Asian feminist solidarity", Matsui criticized the way feminism operated in the United States, stating that she was "suspicious about the American model of empowerment, which means the right to grasp for power just as men do."
 In 1961, Matsui joined the Japanese newspaper Asahi Shimbun as a reporter, writing on public health and environmental issues, such as birth defects cause by Thalidomide and mercury poisoning (Minamata disease).
 As a representative of Asahi Shimbun and of the Asian Women's Association which she founded, Matsui attended all United Nations conferences from 1975 to 1995.

 In 1976, she founded the organization Asian Women in Solidarity in opposition to sex tourism in Asia.
 In 1981, she was posted as a correspondent in Singapore, where she came into contact with comfort women, women who were forced into prostitution by the Japanese Imperial Army during the Second World War.
 She became the first woman to serve as the Asian General Bureau Correspondent for the Asahi Shimbun.
 In 1994, she resigned from Asahi to work full-time as a social activist, her decision influenced by the trend of Southeast Asian sex tourism among Japanese businessmen.
-Shortly after retiring, she founded the Asia-Japan Women's Resource Center.
+Shortly after retiring, she founded the Asia-Japan Women's Resource Center, which continues to operate today.

 In 1998, Matsui helped create the Japanese branch of Violence Against Women in War Network (VAWW-NET).
 Working with the Asia-Japan Women's Resource Center and other Japanese and East Asian women's organizations, she organized the Tokyo Women's War Crimes Tribunal from 1998 to 2000, devoted to crimes committed by the Japanese Imperial Army in the comfort system.
 In 2001, Matsui visited Afghanistan to meet with Afghan feminist-activists.
 While there, she was struck by illness, which was later diagnosed to be liver cancer.
 She died in a hospital in Tokyo in December 2002.